-The thinker, poet and painter, Lefifi Tladi was born in 1949 in the culturally vibrant township of Lady Selborne in Pretoria.
+The thinker, poet, and painter, Lefifi Tladi, was born in 1949 in the culturally vibrant township of Lady Selborne in Pretoria, Transvaal Province (now Gauteng).
 The township fell victim to apartheid’s forced removals as a so-called Black spot.
-A Black spot was an area of land that Black people bought legally in what the government considered as White South Africa.
+A Black spot was an area that Black people bought legally in what the government considered as White South Africa.
 People who lived in Black spots were told to leave their places and later removed forcefully to make way for White people.

-Tladi burst into the national South African political scene during the 1970s through participation in the Black Consciousness Movement’s cultural events.
-Groups such as MDALI, Batsumi, Malapanetharo, Black Arts Studios, and others around the country participated in the cultural events.
-Black Consciousness strived to reawaken the oppressed Black majority from a decade of political and cultural lull since apartheid’s heavy-handed response to unarmed marchers in Sharpeville on 21 March 1960.
-Since most political and cultural leaders were either jailed or exiled, the Black Consciousness filled this vacuum in the country.
+Consequently, Tladi burst onto the national South African political scene during the 1970s through participation in the Black Consciousness Movement’s (BCM) cultural events.
+The BCM strived to reawaken the oppressed Black majority from a decade of a political and cultural lull since apartheid’s heavy-handed response to unarmed marchers in Sharpeville on 21 March 1960.
+Since most political and cultural leaders were either jailed or exiled from that time, the BCM filled the vacuum that was left behind.

 Dashiki’s live performances across South African townships merged music with poetry that was heavily influenced by the socio-political situation in the country.
 The performances were part of the Black Consciousness’ contribution towards what they regarded as the reassertion of the oppressed Black majority’s sense of humanness.
 Their poetry, in particular, became an important tool in conscientising their audience with regard to political awareness.
 Thus, their politically-conscious repertoire attracted the attention of Steve Biko and the leadership of the BCM.
 As a result, the group performed in numerous university campuses and community halls all over the country.